Empress Elisabeth of Austria: Legacy

 A large number of chapels were named in her honour, connecting her to Saint Elisabeth.
-Various parks were named after her, such as the Empress Elisabeth Park in Meran, South Tyrol.
+The Elizabeth Church in Lviv, Ukraine (now the Greek Catholic Church of Sts.
+Olha and Elizabeth), was founded in 1903 by Emperor Franz Joseph in memory of Elisabeth.
+Various parks were named after her, such as the Empress Elisabeth Park in Merano, South Tyrol.

-Various residences that Elisabeth frequented are preserved and open to the public, including her Imperial Hofburg apartment and the Schönbrunn Palace in Vienna, the Hermesvilla in the Vienna Woods, the Imperial Villa in Bad Ischl, the Achilleion on the Island of Corfu, and her summer residence in Gödöllő, Hungary.
+Various residences that Elisabeth frequented are preserved and open to the public, including her Hofburg apartment and the Schönbrunn Palace in Vienna, the Hermesvilla in the Vienna Woods, the Imperial Villa in Bad Ischl, the Achilleion on the Island of Corfu, and the Royal Palace of Gödöllő in Hungary.
 Her childhood family summer residence, Possenhofen Castle, houses the Empress Elizabeth Museum.
-The Empress's specially built railway sleeping car is on display at the Technisches Museum in Vienna.

-Several sites in Hungary are named after her: two of Budapest's districts, Erzsébetváros and Pesterzsébet, and Elisabeth Bridge.
+Several sites in Hungary are named after her, such as two of Budapest's districts, Erzsébetváros and Pesterzsébet.
+The Elisabeth Bridge over the Danube and connecting Buda with Pest, first constructed in 1903, was named after her.
+The Elisabeth Bridge connecting the towns Komárno in Slovakia and Komárom in Hungary (which used to be one town at the time when it was built in 1892), is named after the Empress.
+The Empress Elisabeth Bridge over the Elbe, opened in 1855, was named after her.

-In the village Gastouri on the Greek island of Corfu a fountain is named after Elisabeth.
+In the village Gastouri, on the Greek island of Corfu, a fountain is named after Elisabeth.
 The Empress had donated the "Fountain under the Sycamores" for the locals.
 It was festively inaugurated in 1894 by the church dignitaries and later named "Elisabeth Fountain".

-Empress Elisabeth and the Empress Elisabeth Railway (West railway) named after her were recently selected as a main motif for a high value collector coin, the Empress Elisabeth Western Railway commemorative coin.
+The Empress's specially built railway sleeping car is on display at the Technical Museum in Vienna.
+Empress Elisabeth and the Empress Elisabeth Railway (Western Railway) named after her were recently selected as a main motif for a high value collector coin, the Empress Elisabeth Western Railway commemorative coin.

-In 1998, Gerald Blanchard stole the Koechert Diamond Pearl known as the Sisi Star, a 10-pointed star of diamonds fanning out around one enormous pearl from an exhibit commemorating the 100th anniversary of her assassination at the Schönbrunn Palace in Vienna.
+In 1998, Gerald Blanchard stole the Köechert Diamond Pearl known as the Sisi Star, a 10-pointed star of diamonds fanning out around one enormous pearl from an exhibit at the Schönbrunn Palace in Vienna commemorating the 100th anniversary of her assassination.
 It was one of approximately 27 jewel-encrusted pieces designed and made by court jeweler Jakob Heinrich Köchert for her to wear in her hair, which appears in a portrait of her by Franz Xaver Winterhalter.
-The Star was recovered by Canadian Police in 2007 and eventually returned to Austria.
+Two versions of the stars were created: a second type without a pearl center, was designed by court jeweller Rozet & Fischmeister; some stars were given to ladies of the court.
+One set of 27 diamond stars was kept in the Imperial family and it is seen in a photograph that shows the dowry of Rudolf's daughter, Archduchess Elisabeth, known as "Erzsi", on the occasion of her wedding to Prince Otto of Windisch-Graetz in 1902.
+The Star was recovered by Canadian police in 2007 and eventually returned to Austria.
 Although Blanchard possessed the priceless jewel, no one was ever formally charged with stealing it.
-Two versions of the stars were created: a second type without a pearl center, was designed by court jeweller Rozet & Fischmeister.
-Some stars were given to ladies of the court.
-One set of 27 diamond stars was kept in the Imperial family; they are seen in a photograph that shows the dowry of Rudolf's daughter, Archduchess Elisabeth, known as "Erzsi", on the occasion of her wedding to Prince Otto of Windisch-Graetz in 1902.

-There are several statues of Empress Elisabeth in Slovakia: bronze statue by Gyula Donáth from 1903 in Bardejov spa in Bardejov and busts in Poltár and in Prešov.
-Also Elisabeth Bridge connecting towns Komárno in Slovakia and Komárom in Hungary (which used to be one town at the time when it was built), which was built in 1892 is named after Sissi.

-Other statues in memory of Empress Elisabeth were erected in Salzburg, in the garden of the former Hotel Strauch in Feldafing, where she used to stay on her later travels, in Budapest, in Funchal on Madeira, and in many other places.